 Himalayan Kingdoms - Sikkim and Bhutan

-Join us on this incredible journey through a relatively unknown part of India and to one of the world’s most exclusive tourist destinations, Bhutan.
+Join us on this incredible journey through relatively unknown parts of India and Sikkim and also to one of the world’s most exclusive tourist destinations, Bhutan.

 Both Sikkim and Bhutan are still relatively unspoilt by tourism.
 Experience the mystique and beauty of these wonderful lands that not many can say they have explored.
-You won’t be disappointed!
+You will not be disappointed!

 DAY 1: AUSTRALIA TO KOLKATA

-Fly with Singapore Airlines to Kolkata for an overnight stay.
+Fly with Singapore Airlines to Kolkata for a two night stay.

-Rise early and enjoy a jeep ride to Tiger Hill and visit Ghoom Monastery.
+Rise early to enjoy a jeep ride to Tiger Hill and visit Ghoom Monastery.
 Later, head to the railway station to board the UNESCO World Heritage listed Toy Train for a ride around the hillside.
-This afternoon visit a tea plantation followed by the Himalayan Mountaineering Institute, housing the oldest mountaineering museum in India.
+This afternoon visit the Himalayan Mountaineering Institute, whose objective is to promote and encourage the science and art of mountaineering in the Himalaya.

 Drive north to Pelling and cross into the state of Sikkim.
 Here you will visit the Pemayangtse Monastery, the oldest in Sikkim.

-Visit Khecheopalri Lake and Kanchenjunga Falls.
-Khecheopalri Lake is considered to be one of the most sacred lakes of Sikkim by both Buddhists and Hindus.
+Visit Khecheopalri Lake, one of the most sacred lakes in Sikkim for both Buddhists and Hindus.
+Later, visit the Kanchenjunga Falls.

-Travel to the Bhutan border.
-After clearing customs and immigration you will meet your Bhutanese Guide and continue to Phuentsholing, the gateway to Bhutan for overland travellers.
+Drive to the Bhutan border.
+After clearing Customs and Immigration you will meet your Bhutanese Guide and continue to Phuentsholing, the gateway to Bhutan for overland travellers.

 Leave Phuentsholing and drive to Thimphu, the capital of Bhutan.
 Visit Kharbandi Gompa, a Tibetan Buddhist monastery en route.

-Enjoy a tour of Thimphu; visit Trashi Chhoe Dzong, the National Library and the Institute for Zorig Chusum (painting school).
-You will also visit the National Institute of Traditional Medicine, the National Memorial Chorten, the government-run Handicrafts Emporium, Folk Heritage Museum and National Textile Museum.
-This afternoon visit part of Thimphu Zoo, to see the unique Bhutanese Takin.
+Enjoy a tour of Thimpu; visit the National Library and the Institute for Zorig Chusum (painting school).
+You will also visit the 'Simply Bhutan' living musuem, Folk Heritage Musuem and National Textile Musuem.
+Tour Thimphu Zoo, the National Memorial Chorten, Trashi Chhoe Dzong and drive to Buddha Point.

-Drive to the starting point for your hike to Taktshang Monastery, known as the ‘Tiger’s Nest’.
-The moderate hike takes all morning and lunch will be at the cafeteria run by monks, located halfway up the trail overlooking the ‘Tiger’s Nest’.
+Drive to the starting point for your hike to Taktsang Monastery, known as the 'Tiger's Nest'.
+The moderate hike takes all morning and lunch will be at the cafeteria, located halfway up the trail overlooking the 'Tiger's Nest'.
 Return to Paro in the afternoon, visiting Drugyal Dzong and Kyichu Lhakhang en route.

-Enjoy the morning free at your leisure.
+This morning is free at your leisure.
+You may wish to enjoy some last minute shopping close to your hotel.
 After a late check-out, you will be transferred to Kolkata airport to board your overnight flight to Australia.

 Wendy Wu Tours Review: